Decoding L5-S1 Herniation: The Link Between Lower Back Pain, Sciatica, and Referred Abdominal Pain

 A: Deuk Laser Disc Repair® is an outpatient procedure, meaning you go home the same day.
 Most patients report immediate relief from sciatica and discogenic pain and can return to light activity within 1-3 days.
 Full recovery is significantly faster than with traditional surgery, often allowing a return to normal daily life within 1 to 2 weeks, depending on the severity of the prior condition.

 A: You should not wait.
 Intense sciatica is a sign of significant nerve root compression, even if the lower back pain (the discogenic pain) is mild.
-Early diagnosis and non-surgical treatment are important to prevent permanent nerve damage.
-If conservative care fails to resolve the severe sciatica within 6 weeks, consulting a specialist about advanced options such as Deuk Laser Disc Repair® is highly recommended to protect the nerve.
+Early diagnosis and treatment are important to prevent permanent nerve damage.
+If conservative care fails to resolve the severe sciatica within 6-8 weeks, consulting a specialist about advanced options such as Deuk Laser Disc Repair® is highly recommended to protect the nerve.